carmisergio/baseic/README.md

 Similarly, if you want to get the output in one or more specific formats, you can specify their names after the value to be converted, eg.

 ```
-baseic 42 dec bin
+baseic 42 dec bin ascii
 ```

-This will convert 42 from all input formats for which it is valid to decimal and binary only.
+This will convert 42 from all input formats for which it is valid to decimal, binary, and ascii character.

 ## Configuration